Saturday, March 20, 2021

 Rob & Lee, coder and artist for Frenetic.
 Gee whiz thanks, guys.
 It's a lame ending screen too!

-It's been yonks since I posted anything in our Software sections so here is a Ram utility that I think is the bee's knees.
-Yet Another Atari RAM Test, by Christian Zietz, rolls through a number of intense tests that execute in-depth algorithms to help diagnose potential problems with our beloved Atari computers.
+It's been yonks since I posted in our Software sections so here is a utility that is the bee's knees.
+Yet Another Atari RAM Test, by Christian Zietz, rolls through a number of intense tests that execute algorithms to help diagnose potential problems with our beloved Atari computers.
 Let's hope it finds nothing!

-I won't pretend to understand the technical wizardry but I love finding utilities like this.
+I won't pretend to understand its wizardry but I love utilities like this.
 I want my ST healthy so, I've had it running for what feels like a lifetime and it's still not (yet) found any errors.
 This is excellent news but, I'm thinking that this program could be helpful to anyone experiencing weird anomalies or peculiar crashes?

-Yes, I enjoy finding nifty programs like this lurking in the ST archives and I hope YAART proves helpful if you're suffering from any hardware problems?
-The download comes ready to support the ST/STe/TT/Falcon but take a moment to read the text file and also try to boot cleanly with as much spare Ram as possible (read YAART.TXT)
+I enjoy finding programs like this lurking in the ST archives and I hope YAART proves helpful if you're suffering any hardware problems?
+The download comes ready to support the ST/STe/TT/Falcon but take a moment to read the text file and try to boot cleanly with as much spare RAM as possible (read YAART.TXT)

 I hope you guys have healthy Atari computers?
 Let me know in the comments below.
 Good luck!!